KStateMachine/kstatemachine/docs/index.md

 }
 ```

+> [!NOTE]
-_Note: it is up to user to control that argument field is set from one listener.
+> It is up to user to control that argument field is set from one listener.
 You can use some mutable data structure
-and fill it from multiple listeners._
+> and fill it from multiple listeners.

 ## Error handling